 - Facebook: Use Facebook targeting options to learn about your audience or search travel-related Facebook groups for popular topics.

-- Pinterest: Pinterest predicts what content users interact with and provides related content.
+- Pinterest: This app predicts what content users interact with and provides related content.
 By searching for travel, you’re sure to find plenty of topics through pins, boards, and hashtags.

 - YouTube: Use the auto-complete function to find related terms.
 This can be done using Google and Pinterest too.
 You can also check out the various travel YouTube tags.

-The free version of this tool will give you some basic information, but the paid version ($12/month) has more features and really helps with all your SEO campaigns.
+The free version of this tool will give you some basic information, but the paid version of Keysearch ($12/month) has more features and really helps with all your SEO campaigns.

-It’s not too expensive to be able to get access to it, so I would recommend signing up for the paid version.
+It’s not too expensive, considering the detailed insights you can receive, so we would recommend signing up for the paid version.

 Ubersuggest is another great tool for finding keywords.
 It’s not as robust of a program as Ahrefs, but it has some really good features and can be helpful if you’re just getting started in SEO or have an existing website that needs help.

-Ubersuggest is a free Chrome extension that provides you with a variety of insights, including keywords, monthly search volume, and cost per click and competition data.
+Ubersuggest is a free Chrome extension that provides you with a variety of insights, including keywords, monthly search volume, cost per click, and competition data.
 Simply enter the keyword or phrase you’re after, and it will bring up all the most popular pages for that term.

 It’s also not limited to keywords specific to Google, but sites like Amazon and YouTube, too.
-As such, you can expect to find a variety of topics and long-tail travel or holiday keywords using this free tool.
+As such, you can expect to find a variety of topics and long-tail travel keyword lists using this free tool.

 6. SEO Surfer Chrome Extension